kouMatsumoto/ubuntu-setup-guide/README.md

 We'll use services that open network ports such as nginx.
 So we need to use firewall to keep our machine secure.

+On Ubuntu, we can use `ufw` by default.
+Enable `ufw` and add few rules to expand default settings.

 1. Enable `ufw`
 ```bash
 $ sudo ufw enable